dstahlke/qitensor/doc/reference.rst

    array
    exceptions

-.. sagewrapper can't be here for now because the module only loads from sage
+.. sagebasefield can't be here for now because the module only loads from sage